garethredfern/laravelvue-spa/content/en/setup/tooling.md

 http://localhost/api/users/auth
 ```

-If everything has worked you should receive a response like this:
+If everything has worked, you should receive a response like this:

 ```json
 {